How to Connect a Bank Account to Your GiveSendGo Fundraiser

 • How to Make a Transfer on GiveSendGo

-Ready to access your funds?
+How to Make a Transfer on GiveSendGo Ready to access your funds?
 Here's how to make a transfer (also known as a payout), whether you're doing it manually or setting up automatic transfers.
-Before You Start Three things need to be in place before you can make a transfer: You must be the ...
+Before You Start Three things need to be in place before you ...

 • Why Your Transfer May Be Lower Than Expected on GiveSendGo